daipe-ai/platform-docs/docs/create-repo-from-template.md

 # Creating project from template

-1. Create a new repository on GitHub or any other GIT provider:
+1. Create a new empty repository on GitHub or any other GIT provider:
 ![](images/create-daipe-repo-step1.png)

 2. After creating a repo, press Import on the bottom of the page: